JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: BayeSN Fits to SN 2022aaiq and SN 2024gy Photometry

 L.G. acknowledges financial support from AGAUR, CSIC, MCIN, and AEI 10.13039/501100011033 under projects PID2023-151307NB-I00, PIE 20215AT016, CEX2020-001058-M, ILINK23001, COOPB2304, and 2021-SGR-01270.
 This work makes use of data from the Las Cumbres Observatory global network of telescopes.
 The LCO group is supported by NSF grants AST-1911151 and AST-2308113.
 R.K.T. is supported by the NKFIH/OTKA FK-134432 of the National Research, Development and Innovation (NRDI) Office of Hungary.
 K. Maeda acknowledges support from JSPS KAKENHI grant (JP24KK0070, JP24H01810).
 K. Maguire acknowledges funding from Horizon Europe ERC grant 101125877.
 This work includes data obtained with the Swope Telescope at Las Campanas Observatory, Chile, as part of the Swope Time Domain Key Project (PI: Piro, Co-Is: Drout, Phillips, Holoien, Burns, Madore, Foley, Coulter, Rojas-Bravo, Dimitriadis, Kilpatrick, Hsiao).
 We thank the Swope observers Jorge Anais, Abdo Campillay, and Yilin Kong Riveros for their useful observations.

 Time-domain research by the University of Arizona team and D.J.S. is supported by NSF grants 2108032, 2308181, 2407566, and 2432036 and the Heising-Simons Foundation under grant $\#$2020-1864.
+K.A.B. is supported by an LSST-DA Catalyst Fellowship; this publication was thus made possible through the support of grant 62192 from the John Templeton Foundation to LSST-DA.
 M.S. acknowledges financial support provided under the National Post Doctoral Fellowship (N-PDF; File Number PDF/2023/002244) by the Science \& Engineering Research Board (SERB), Anusandhan National Research Foundation (ANRF), Government of India.
 T.T. acknowledges support from NSF grant 2205314.
 J.H.T. acknowledges support from EU H2020 ERC grant 758638.
 J.V. is supported by Hungarian NKFIH OTKA Grant K142534.
 X.~F.~Wang is supported by the National Science Foundation of China (NSFC grants 12288102 and 12033003) and the Tencent Xplorer Prize.
-A.V.F.’s research group at UC Berkeley acknowledges financial assistance from the Christopher R. Redlich Fund, as well as donations from Gary and Cynthia Bengier, Clark and Sharon Winslow, Alan Eustace and Kathy Kwan, William Draper, Timothy and Melissa Draper, Briggs and Kathleen Wood, and Sanford Robertson (W.Z. is a Bengier-Winslow-Eustace Specialist in Astronomy, T.G.B. is a Draper-Wood-Robertson Specialist in Astronomy, Y.Y. was a Bengier-Winslow-Robertson Fellow in Astronomy), and numerous other donors.
-Y.Yang's research is partially supported by the Tsinghua University Dushi Program.
+A.V.F.’s research group at UC Berkeley acknowledges financial assistance from the Christopher R. Redlich Fund, as well as donations from Gary and Cynthia Bengier, Clark and Sharon Winslow, Alan Eustace and Kathy Kwan, Timothy and Melissa Draper, Briggs and Kathleen Wood, Sanford Robertson, and Alan and Ellyn Seelenfreund (W.Z. is a Bengier-Winslow-Eustace Specialist in Astronomy, T.G.B. is a Draper-Wood-Seelenfreund Specialist in Astronomy, Y.Y. was a Bengier-Winslow-Robertson Fellow in Astronomy), and numerous other donors.
+Y.Y.'s research is partially supported by the Tsinghua University Dushi Program.

 Some of the data presented herein were obtained at the W.~M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California, and NASA.
 The Observatory was made possible by the generous financial support of the W.~M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 W. M. Keck and MMT Observatory access was supported by Northwestern University and the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).